-We propose \textit{flexgrid2vec} that constructs graph nodes only of informative image patches.
+We propose \textit{flexgrid2vec}, which constructs graph nodes only of informative image patches.
 We locate each graph node on a grid with original image coordinates.
-Our proposed design maintains the advantages of the global structure of the 2D grid, the local structure of the superpixels or region-based graphs, and the flexible structure of the skeleton-based methods.
+Our proposed design maintains the advantages of the global structure of the 2D grid, the local structure of the superpixels or region-based graphs and the flexible structure of the skeleton-based methods.
 Fig. \ref{GG} shows the main components of the proposed \textit{flexgrid2vec}.
-It converts an image to a feature vector through a 2D grid-graph that aggregates the node embeddings using multiple CNNs. \textit{flexgrid2vec} incorporates a set of novel contributions, as follows: \begin{itemize} \item A visual representation learning approach provides compact image representations considering significant image patches and preserving their spatial relations on the grid. \item An effective method for learning node embeddings using Graph Convolutional Network learned with neighbourhood features. \item A comparative study on multiple image classification tasks with well-known baseline architectures and embedding methods on five benchmark datasets, namely, CIFAR-10, CIFAR-100, STL-10, ASIRRA, and COCO. \end{itemize}
+It converts an image to a feature vector through a 2D grid-graph that aggregates the node embeddings using multiple CNNs. \textit{flexgrid2vec} incorporates a set of novel contributions, as follows: \begin{itemize} \item A visual representation learning approach provides compact image representations considering significant image patches and preserving their spatial relations on the grid. \item An effective method for learning node embeddings using GCN learnt with neighbourhood features. \item A comparative study on multiple image classification tasks with well-known baseline architectures and embedding methods on five benchmark datasets, namely CIFAR-10, CIFAR-100, STL-10, ASIRRA and COCO. \end{itemize}

 The rest of this paper is organised as follows.
 The related works are discussed in Section \ref{relate_works}.
 Section \ref{proposal} explains the components of the proposed flexgrid2vec.
-Sections \ref{results} and \ref{conclusion} show the experimental results and work conclusion, respectively.
+Sections \ref{results} and \ref{conclusion} show the experiment results and work conclusions, respectively.